upaternostro/ansible-role-tomcat-multi/README.md

 Name of first instance.
 Also this variable used as name of instance folder name, start/stop script and process identifier.

+    short_system_name: 'TT'

+Optional: Use this identifier for tagging related files like logs.

 	service_enabled: true

 Enable or disable tomcat service on system startup.